All Episodes

 And you have to start citing them.

-So I started a whole binder on everything from global warming to Iraq to Iran, and I have so many things from you, and I go to your show and take your information, and then I go and Google it and find the papers and the documents, and I bring them back to class, and I show my teacher, and he gets so upset, and I just love it, and everybody in my class gets angry, and I've been called some of the worst names, but that's the change.
+And I go to your show and take your information, and then I go and Google it and find the papers and the documents, and I bring them back to class, and I show my teacher, and he gets so upset, and I just love it, and everybody in my class gets angry, and I've been called some of the worst names, but that's the truth.

-Well, they get mad at they get mad at you?
+Yeah, they get mad at you.

 Oh, yes.